 Students must make up all assignments, tests, and quizzes upon returning to school.
-Students should always try to get his/her assignment(s) from their classmates while they are absent to prevent them from falling behind.
-Upon the first day of his/her return to school, it is the student's responsibility to check in with the teacher about missed work and due dates.
+Students should always try to get their assignment(s) by reaching out to their classroom teacher while they are absent to prevent them from falling behind.
+Upon returning to school, it is the student and family's responsibility to submit missing assignments or reschedule an assessment.
+Families should provide teachers with adequate notice to prepare make-up assignments.